How do Angels Look Like?

 Realistic Angel Descriptions in the Bible

-While some descriptions of angels from Scripture are closer to what we imagine them to look like, there are some truly terrifying descriptions of angels in the Bible too.
-Here are a few examples of both:
+While some descriptions of angels from Scripture are closer to what we imagine them to look like, there are some truly terrifying descriptions of angels in the Bible, too.

 1. Ezekiel 1:5-14 (Cherubim described) "And in the fire was what looked like four living creatures.
 In appearance their form was that of a man, but each of them had four faces and four wings.
 Their legs were straight; their feet were like those of a calf and gleamed like burnished bronze.
 Under their wings on their four sides they had the hands of a man.
 All four had faces and wings, and their wings touched one another.
 They did not turn as they moved, each went straight ahead."